 Pupils will also have the opportunity to learn about famous designers, architects and design movements.

 Key Stage 2

 At Key Stage 2 emphasis is placed on the acquiring and refining of skills in designing and making.
 These are complemented by a relevant knowledge base and technical vocabulary.
 Students are in mixed ability groups and are taught in half-termly rotations.
-2 of these 6 rotations are DT focused, 2 Art, 1 food and 1 textiles.
-Pupils will have a double (2 hour) lesson each week and are taught in groups of 24.
+Two of these six rotations are DT focused, two Art, 1 Food and 1 Textiles.
+Pupils will have a double (2 hour) lesson each week and are taught in groups which range from 20-24.

-The Year 5 rotations consist of a resistant materials project where pupils will produce a handheld maze themed toy, and a mini-light project, which has a focus on electronics and lighting.
-Both projects encourage pupils to develop design skills, practice and use their numeracy skills, learn about health and safety and introduce pupils to variety of hand tools and workshop machinery.
+The Year 5 rotations consist of a resistant materials project where pupils will produce a handheld maze themed toy, and their very own Coat of Arms, which has a cross-curricular link with History.
+Both projects allow pupils to create a product which demonstrates their imagination and creativity.
+In addition, both projects encourage pupils to develop design skills, practice and use their numeracy skills, learn about health and safety and introduce pupils to a variety of hand tools, workshop machinery and materials.

-The resistant materials project in Year 6 focuses on pewter casting where pupils will produce a pewter pendant.
+The Year 6 rotation consists of a resistant materials project where pupils focus on pewter casting and they produce a pewter pendant.
 Pupils design and create an MDF mould and learn about the process of casting with metal.
 Their second project is graphic drawing where pupils experiment with a variety of drawing styles such as oblique, isometric and perspective, and learn about how and why these styles are used in areas of design and architecture.

 Key Stage 3